wordlabs-io/semantic-synth/README.md

 This is an expensive operation owing to the multiple LLM calls, not to mention would not be conducive for very large scale data testing or continous monitoring.

 ## How does this package work?
 Given any text, we generate keywords using YAKE library.
-This effectively makes the test self supervised, without need for expensive
+This effectively makes the test self supervised, without need for expensive LLM calls for synthetic generation

 ### Philosophy
 Semantic search mainly works on finding different latent meanings between queries and vectors in a search index.
 Therefore, it only makes sense that it should be highly effective at finding passages that contain key phrases in a document